 1. Segmenting Lists

-Customer segmentation is one of the biggest strengths of HubSpot.
-With its segmentation features, you can segment customers across various models, including demographics, geographic, technographic, and more.
-Couple that with drill down behavioral segmentation and you can send highly customised messaging to conduct an opportune interaction that pushes a customer further into the buying funnel.
+When it comes to salesforce marketing cloud vs HubSpot, customer segmentation is one of the biggest strengths of the CRM platform.
+With marketing hub segmentation features, you can segment customers across various models, including demographics, geographic, technographic, and more.
+Couple that with drill-down behavioral segmentation and you can send highly customised messaging to conduct an opportune interaction that pushes a customer further into the buying funnel.

 2. Email Marketing